 You can cut a whole head of cauliflower into small bite sized pieces.
 That’s how we make it and love it because you can have nice bite and texture when you had-cut them into “rice”.
 When cut into small pieces, cauliflower truly resembles the same bite and texture as rice.
 This easy cauliflower recipe has minced cauliflower that soaks up all the flavors just like rice, but you doesn’t have all the carbs and calories that rice has.
 It’s because of all these awesome factors, you can eat more and not feel as guilty!

 Healthy and Amazing Cauliflower Fried Rice

 This recipe for cauliflower fried rice is super flexible too because you can add what ever you like.
 Just like any fried rice recipe, this cauliflower version has endless possibilities.
 Add ground shrimp, chicken, pork, beef or tofu.
 Add more vegetables if you like.
-What ever you add, it’ll be delicious so long as you don’t overcook the cauliflower.
+Overall, it’ll be delicious so long as you don’t overcook the cauliflower.

-Here’s our Favorite ways to make Cauliflower Rice:
+Here’s our Favorite Tools for Cauliflower Rice Recipes:

 Good tools make time in the kitchen all the more enjoyable.
 Here’s some of the favorites: